initbiz/cumuluscore-plugin/README.md

 and pushes active cluster's slug to session and cookie as `cumulus_clusterslug`.

 **FeatureGuard**
+Feature guard is a component which ensures if current cluster can see the page based on features it has access to.

+Remember that only one of checked features is enough to let the user see the page.

 ![Feature guard](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/features/docs/images/feature-guard.png)

+If you want to filter content on one page so that only a cluster that has access to this and that feature can see this use `canEnterFeature` twig function described below.

 ### Repositories
 What is more if you want to get current cluster's data somewhere in your code, then you may like the method from clusterRepository: